 As Mark Twain once postulated, “no occurrence is sole and solitary, but is merely a repetition of a thing which has happened before, and perhaps often.”
 That phrase describes analog forecasting in a nutshell.
 We can identify times in the past in which the weather pattern was similar to today’s pattern.
 There is a good chance current weather conditions will follow a similar, predictable evolution with that information.
 This phenomenon allows long-range forecasters to take advantage of prior weather and climate conditions to forecast the future.

-Analog forecasting is only possible by having access to robust historical weather data records.
+Analog forecasting, which uses past weather and climate conditions to forecast the future, is only possible by having access to robust historical weather data records.
 Today high-quality weather records stretch back to 1950.
 Global forecasting centers such as NOAA and ECMWF maintain databases of historic weather known as reanalysis.
 The global reanalysis data are derived from:

 - Surface weather observations from land-based weather stations and ships.